Backlynk

 • High-value tier: DA/DR 60+

-The expert consensus: a single DA 60 niche directory link outperforms 50 DA 15 general directory links for both SEO value and spam risk reduction.
+The practical takeaway: one relevant, moderated niche listing is usually more useful than dozens of weak general-directory links.
 The "more is more" assumption about directory submission is precisely backwards — quality filtering is the primary value driver.

 A Montreal-based agency's 2025 analysis of 18,000 backlinks across 320 service-based business niches found that contextual signals and semantic alignment far outweigh raw link volume — topical relevance from niche directories outperforms raw link count from general directories even when DR is significantly lower.
 (ScaleDon, Reevaluating Backlinks 2025)